minjaaxelsson/social_robot_co-design_canvases/README.md

 # The example canvases

-The example canvases (file "robot_canvases_v3_examples_oodi_library_robot.pdf") feature a robot designed to guide users to books and book categories in Helsinki's (Finland's capital city) central library Oodi.
+The example canvases (file "robot_canvases_examples-oodi_library_robot.pdf") feature a robot designed to guide users to books and book categories in Helsinki's (Finland's capital city) central library Oodi.

 The robot was designed together with Oodi's librarians, Oodi's customers, and Futurice's roboticists.
 The canvases are filled in based on the results of a co-design workshop, with small edits done to correspond to the current design of the robot.
 The robot is being pilot tested at Oodi library in Fall 2019.